ganduspl/SPFScanner/README.md

 ## 📁 Output / Results

-- Results are saved in the `Results/` folder.
+- Results are saved in the `Results/` folder
-- Filenames include the date, time, and number of servers found,
+- Filenames include the date, time, and number of servers found e.g. `2025-05-18_20-15-30_found3_servers.txt`
-  e.g. `2025-05-18_20-15-30_found3_servers.txt`

 ---